idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### How do you get anything done with all of those meetings

 The majority of the things I do are about amplifying, de-risking and unblocking people.
 Much of that works best when there's someone else in the room.
-Further many of those meetings, especially 1:1s and small groups energize me, giving making me able to tackle the rest of my with gusto.
+Further many of those meetings, especially 1:1s and small groups energize me, making me able to tackle the rest of my with gusto.

-For tasks that require me to be heads down and [write/think](/write) I try to get that done crazy early in the morning when I have zero interruptions and maximum intellectual horse power.
+For tasks that require me to be heads down and [write/think](/write) I try to get that done crazy early in the morning when I have zero interruptions and maximum intellectual horsepower.

 ### What do you think developers do

-### How can devs do to make managers job's easier
+### How can devs do to make managers jobs easier

 **Realize you and the team are a domain expert**